Featured Homegroup of the Month

 If you are not a member of Alcoholics Anonymous, please do not contribute, as we will not be able to accept it.
 Thank you.

-Follow the logo to our Square site if you wish to make a donation.
+Follow the token to our Square site if you wish to make a donation.

 We want to make it easier for AA groups and their members to contribute to the Bluegrass Intergroup “…as you trudge the Road of Happy Destiny.”

 Alcoholics Anonymous® is a fellowship of people who share their experience, strength, and hope with each other that they may solve their common problem and help others to recover from alcoholism.
 The only requirement for membership is a desire to stop drinking.
 There are no dues or fees for AA membership; we are self-supporting through our own contributions.
 AA is not allied with any sect, denomination, politics, organization, or institution; does not wish to engage in any controversy; neither endorses nor opposes any causes.
 Our primary purpose is to stay sober and help other alcoholics to achieve sobriety.